pascual-tejero/continual-learning-image-classification/README.md

 ## Run the code

-To run the code of this repository, please follow these steps:
+To initiate training using various continual learning methods and apply multiple techniques, please follow these instructions:

 1. Clone this repository to your local machine.
   ```bash